HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Introduction

-In summary, our contributions are shown as follows: \begin{itemize}[topsep=10pt] \item A flow-based network namely HIDFlowNet is proposed to learn the conditional distribution of a clean HSI given its corresponding noisy counterpart.
+In summary, our contributions are shown as follows: \begin{itemize} \item A flow-based network namely HIDFlowNet, which learns a bijective mapping between a simple Gaussian distribution and a complex data distribution, is proposed to learn the conditional distribution of a clean HSI given its corresponding noisy counterpart.
 The model is able to generate diverse restored images by sampling random Gaussian noise and performing inverse transforms.
 To our knowledge, this is the first attempt to employ a flow-based model for HSI denoising. \item The architecture of HIDFlowNet induced from the flow methodology contains two main components and has an explicit physical interpretation since it decouples the learning of low-frequency and high-frequency information of HSI.
-The invertible decoder preserves the local high-frequency details and the conditional encoder network extracts global low-frequency representation. \item Extensive experiments on the simulated and real HSI datasets verify the superiority of our proposed method compared with other state-of-the-art methods. \end{itemize}
+The invertible decoder preserves the local high-frequency details and the conditional encoder network extracts global low-frequency representation.
+Two main components enables the network to enhance low-frequency and high-frequency information simultaneously. \item Extensive experiments on the simulated and real HSI datasets verify the superiority of our proposed method compared with other state-of-the-art methods. \end{itemize}